Your Name as a Regulated Member on the General Register

 Accommodation Plan

-Regulated members with a diagnosis of a disability, or those experiencing extenuating circumstances (e.g., serious illness of self or immediate family member, illness or death of family member, or sudden and unexpected changes to one's personal circumstance), may request accommodation with respect to completion of any part of the CCP.
-The information below outlines the process and how to complete a request for accommodation.
-The Process: Regulated members requiring accommodation need to contact ACSLPA to identify: The CCP process for which an accommodation is required; The reason for the accommodation request; and Any specific accommodation that is being requested.
-Regulated [...]
+ACSLPA is committed to providing an accessible competence program for our regulated members.
+Individuals with a diagnosis of a disability, or those experiencing extenuating circumstances (e.g., serious illness of self or immediate family member, illness or death of family member, or sudden and unexpected changes to one’s personal circumstance), may request accommodation with respect to completion of any part of the CCP.
+Accommodations may include exemption from the program for a given year, an extension of the deadline to complete one’s CCP, or a change in the manner by which the CCP is completed (see examples of specific accommodations, below). [...]

 I am registered to practice in a jurisdiction outside of Alberta, but I will be in the province temporarily.
 Can I provide virtual services to clients in my home jurisdiction while I am in Alberta?